-Flatulence or gas can be annoying and embarrassing, but it is something that just about everyone has experienced to varying degrees.
+Flatulence or gas can be annoying and embarrassing, but it is something everyone experiences in varying degrees.
 The good news is that you do not have to endure it.
 Well, at least not all the time.

 BeansThe meanest gas-producing carbohydrates, raffinose and stachyose, are found in beans.
 These include kidney beans, lima beans, black beans, navy beans, and soybeans.